-In accordance with Government Auditing Standards, we have also issued our report dated November 12, 2020 on our consideration of Sample GAAP City's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the effectiveness of the Sample GAAP City's internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 12, 2022 on our consideration of Sample GAAP City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the effectiveness of the City's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Sample GAAP City's internal control over financial reporting and compliance.

-Marlys K. Gaston, CPA Deputy Auditor of State
+Ernest H. Ruben, Jr., CPA Deputy Auditor of State

-November 12, 2020
+November 12, 2022